Korijn/keycmd/README.md

 You can define as many keys as you like.
 For each key, you are required to define:

-* the `key_name`, which is the name of the environment variable under which the credential will be exposed.
+* the `key_name`, which is the name of the environment variable under which the credential will be exposed
 * the `credential`, which is the name of the credential in your OS keyring
 * the `username`, which is the name of the user owning the credential in the OS keyring